 Housing trends can reveal a great deal of information about the different population groups within Lexington.
-Table 12 gives vital information on how Lexington has grown, is currently comprised, and direction(s) the community may anticipate in the future.
+The following housing trends table gives vital information on how Lexington has grown, is currently comprised, and direction(s) the community may anticipate in the future.
+By evaluating the following table, the housing trends table will give vital information that indicates how Lexington has grown and currently comprised and in what direction the community may experience in the future.